Sensitivities to feebly interacting particles: public and unified calculations: Semi-analytic approach to calculate sensitivities

 Most quantities entering Eq.~\eqref{eq:Nevents} can be accurately estimated analytically and cross-checked separately, which makes the approach~\eqref{eq:Nevents} very transparent.
 Namely, the azimuthal acceptance is completely determined by the geometry of the decay volume, which is typically very simple.
 Once $\epsilon_{\text{az}}$ is computed, a simple way to cross-check it is to verify that the integral

 matches the total volume of the decay volume.

 Depending on the production channel, evaluating the FIP distribution function $f^{(i)}(\theta,E)$ may require some external input.
-This is the case, for instance, for FIPs produced directly in inelastic proton collisions --- where one needs to simulate $f^{(i)}(\theta,E)$ using e.g.\ \texttt{PYTHIA~8} to account for showering and hadronization --- or for FIPs produced in the interactions of secondary particles, either in their decays or scattering with the material (see Fig.~\ref{fig:fip-production-channels} for examples) --- where one needs to know the distribution of secondaries $f_{\text{secondary}}(\theta,E)$.
-Nevertheless, in the latter case, once $f_{\text{secondary}}(\theta,E)$ has been computed, the distribution of FIPs can then be derived analytically without the need for external tools.
+For instance, for FIPs that are produced directly in inelastic proton collisions, one needs to simulate $f^{(i)}(\theta,E)$ using, e.g.,\ \texttt{PYTHIA~8} to account for showering and hadronization.
+For FIPs that are produced in the interactions of secondary particles, either in their decays or scattering with the material (see Fig.~\ref{fig:fip-production-channels} for examples), the distribution of secondaries $f_{\text{secondary}}(\theta,E)$ is needed; nevertheless, once $f_{\text{secondary}}(\theta,E)$ has been computed, the distribution of FIPs can then be derived analytically without the need for external tools.